Discover what updates CPRA will bring to CCPA’s data privacy requirements and realize their implications for your organization.

-Within the year after CCPA took effect, another privacy law was passed in California.
-In November 2020, Californians approved Proposition 24, creating the California Privacy Rights Act (CPRA)of 2020.
+Within the year after CCPA took effect, another privacy legislation was passed in California.
+In November 2020, Californians approved Proposition 24, creating the California Privacy Rights Act (CPRA) of 2020.
 Both laws profoundly impact data privacy and security in California, with CCPA setting the data privacy rule and CPRA updating and strengthening them.
-CPRA will come into effect on January 1, 2023, and is expected to become an extended version of CCPA.
+CPRA will come into effect on January 1, 2023, and is expected to extend CCPA.
 By this time, businesses operating in California must be ready to comply with new rules and requirements.

 As for now, many businesses are wondering how CPRA and CCPA differ.
 Continue reading to discover the critical updates CPRA brings to data privacy.